 What is the most effective form of probiotic?

-Generally speaking, the most effective probiotic is one that provides some of the most researched-backed strains like Lactobacillus acidophilus.
+Generally speaking, the most effective probiotic is one that provides some of the most research-backed strains like Lactobacillus acidophilus.
 However, because certain bacterial strains offer certain benefits, the probiotic that best targets your unique need/goal would be more effective than another strain intended for a different purpose.

 What is a trusted brand for probiotics?